zhuxr11/CAPTCHA-recognition-keras-R-python-5-digits/README.md

 ### Model testing

-The final CNN model was tested with the remaining 100 images.
+Tested with the remaining 100 images, the final CNN model achieved an overall accuracy of 70%.

 ``` r
 # Define a function to convert categorical matrix list to character vector